DevOps-MBSE/AaC/docs/docs/plugins/gen_protobuf.md

 [Defining Services](https://developers.google.com/protocol-buffers/docs/proto3#services) is not currently implemented.

 ## Options
-Protobuf allows for special [options](https://developers.google.com/protocol-buffers/docs/proto3#options) that provide customization and context for the protobuf tooling.
-Users can specify options for protobuf messages by defining the field `protobuf_message_options` in `schema:` or `enum:` definitions.
+Protobuf allows for special [options](https://developers.google.com/protocol-buffers/docs/proto3#options) that provide customization and context for the Protobuf tooling.
+Users can specify options for Protobuf messages by defining the field `protobuf_message_options` in `schema:` or `enum:` definitions.

 An example use of options would look like: